-Things to do in Koh Chang: There are several gorgeous white sandy coves, rainforests, coral reefs, waterfalls, and much more on Koh Chang.
+Things to do in Koh Chang: There are several gorgeous white sandy coves, rainforests, swaying palm trees, coral reefs, waterfalls, and much more in Koh Chang.

 Koh Adang Accommodation:

-- Chalets bookable online here through the National Park service and camping walk-up only
+- Chalets are bookable online through the National Park Service and camping walk-up only.

 Related Article: Koh Adang Guide

 Suggested Nights In Koh Adang: 1 to 2 nights